bitmark-inc/docs/learning-bitmark/contributing-to-bitmark/bitmark-software-development-process.md

 **Development process:**

-This is a proposal for our working flow using GitHub.
-Here I describe 3 basic areas that will improve development, quality assurance and release.
+This is our working flow using GitHub.
+Here I describe 3 basic areas of our development process.

 ![](https://github.com/bitmark-inc/docs/blob/master/learning-bitmark/contributing-to-bitmark/imgs/new-review-process.png)